YGZWQZD/LAMDA-SSL/README.md

 <div align=center>
 <img width="1000px" src="./Imgs/Statistical.png">
 </div>
-For deep semi-supervised learning (as shown in Figure 3), algorithms in LAMDA-SSL can be used for classification and regression.
+For deep semi-supervised learning, algorithms in LAMDA-SSL can be used for classification and regression.
 The algorithms used for classification task include consistency methods Ladder Network, Π Model, Temporal Ensembling, Mean Teacher, VAT and UDA; Pseudo label-based methods Pseudo Label and S4L; hybrid methods ICT, MixMatch, ReMixMatch, FixMatch and FlexMatch; deep generative methods ImprovedGAN and SSVAE; deep graph-based methods SDNE and GCN.
 The algorithms for regression task include consistency method Π Model Reg, Mean Teacher Reg; hybrid method ICT Reg.
 These 3 deep SSL regression algorithms are our extensions of their prototypes used for classification.
 <div align=center>
 <img width="1000px" src="./Imgs/Deep.png">
 </div>